joelparkerhenderson/system-quality-attributes/doc/adaptivity/index.md

 </span>

+**Define adaptive:** <span data-chatgpt-prompt="define adaptive (computers and software)">Adaptive in the context of computers and software refers to the ability of the system to adjust and respond to changing circumstances or user behavior.
+Adaptive software is designed to gather information about the user's preferences, behavior, and environment, and then use that information to modify its own behavior to better meet the user's needs.
+Adaptive systems can also learn from their own experiences, making them more intelligent and efficient over time.
+Examples of adaptive software include personalized search engines, recommendation engines, and chatbots.</span>

 ## See Also

 * [Wikipedia: Adaptation (computer science)](https://wikipedia.org/wiki/Adaptation_(computer_science)): This is when the system adapts automatically to its users according to changing conditions, i.e. an adaptive system.

 * [Dictionary: adaptive](https://www.dictionary.com/browse/adaptive): serving or able to adapt; showing or contributing to adaptation.
 Adapt. to make suitable to requirements or conditions; adjust or modify fittingly; to adjust oneself to different conditions, environment, etc.

-* [OpenAI: adaptive](https:://openai.com): <span data-chatgpt-prompt="define adaptive (computers and software)">Adaptive in the context of computers and software refers to the ability of the system to adjust and respond to changing circumstances or user behavior.
-Adaptive software is designed to gather information about the user's preferences, behavior, and environment, and then use that information to modify its own behavior to better meet the user's needs.
-Adaptive systems can also learn from their own experiences, making them more intelligent and efficient over time.
-Examples of adaptive software include personalized search engines, recommendation engines, and chatbots.</span>